adammeh/chaos-engineering-tutorial/pod-failure/step2/text.md

 - `--image=hashicorp/http-echo` Tells Kubernetes to run a simple, lightweight HTTP server.
 - `--port=5678` Declares that the container listens on port 5678.
 - `-- /http-echo --text="Hello from backend"` Passes startup arguments to the container, telling it to echo back the text "Hello from backend".

-We can see the created Pods by running:

 ## Verify the Pod is running
 ```